thecloudsphere/documentation/docs/on-premise.md

 # On-premise

-This section describes how The Cloudsphere can be operated as an on-premise service.
+This section describes how **The Cloudsphere** can be operated as an on-premise service.

+For deployment, Docker Compose is currently used.
+In the future, it will be possible to deploy the API and control services on Kubernetes.

 ## Overview